75% of Instagram Influencers Are Nano-Influencers: Why Small Creators Win

 Cost Efficiency

 Hiring one macro-influencer can cost $10,000 or more for a single campaign, with average engagement rates around 0.61%.
 By contrast, ten nano-influencers at $500 each can deliver triple the engagement for a fraction of the price.
+To benchmark fair pricing, many creators rely on tools like an Instagram pricing calculator instead of guessing rates based on follower count alone.

 For brands, that’s a better return on ad spend and more diverse content.
 It’s no surprise that marketers are shifting toward nano-influencer partnerships that scale more efficiently.